Our Mission Statement: "We will develop the lives of children from the inside out. From despair and destitution to hope and opportunities."

 Thank you for visiting our site at Changes for New Hope.

 We hope that what you are about to experience here will make you smile and give you a warm feeling in your heart as we share our project with you.
-You will be amazed what love, dedication and tenacity has accomplished in just four short years.
+You will be amazed what love, dedication and tenacity has accomplished in just five short years.

 We are proud of our ongoing accomplishments and the fine folk who support us, volunteer their time with us and have helped to make the lives of children who live in the Peruvian Andes, the indigenous folk, create better lives than they could ever imagine.
+We believe that every child deserves an opportunity for good health, stability and dignity.
+Wouldn't you agree?

 If you read about us here, on Facebook, or Google us and decide that you would like to become a part of this team by supporting us with your time as a volunteer or as a sponsor, we welcome you to this adventure.